LONI Policy

 October 1 September 1

 A PI may request, or be requested, to make a formal presentation to the allocation authority in conjunction with their proposal submission.
-At the end of a large allocation, a report in PDF format must be uploaded to the allocation web site.
-Requests for new large allocations will not be approved until reports for expired allocations have been submitted.
-The report should detail:

 To facilitate management of proposals, they are identified as belonging to one of several classes (Table 3).